tagohd/mono/Characters/Campbell Family/Luke Campbell/Luke Campbell.md

 [Lun]: James is kind of a bitch for this one, but I guess that be how it be sometimes
 [Sudo]: Yeah, I'm going to have to come up with some excuse for why he can't just go and do it himself.
 Maybe he's too busy running the museum?
 [Sudo]: Too busy to save the fucking universe?
 Yeah, I don't think that's gonna fly.
 But I should probably put this in James's note and not Luke's.

-%%
-sudoMinor:: Yeah, why does James bother manipulating Luke?
-Why doesn't he just get the Artifacts himself?
-(This is more relevant to James's article.)
-#minorChange #unseenByLun
-%%

 # Age
 (Carried over from [[Sam Ward#Characterizations]])